noebs/noebs/README.md

 # noebs
 *Keepin' it simple*

-Open source payment gateway that implements (most of) EBS services.
+Open source payment gateway that implements all of EBS services.

 # About this project

+noebs has grown from a small side-project to a production system that is used by more than 5 payment companies in Sudan.

 This is an e-payment gateway system.
 It implements most of EBS's services with clear emphasis on scalabilty and a maintainable code.
 It is written in Go, a language for building high performant systems.
 It is also open source, the way any serious project should be.
 I wrote this software while I was learning Go, I tried to write an idiomatic Go as much as possible.

 It is open source and it will remain open source.
 I will also maintain it and I welcome any contributors help me doing that as well.